 A mixer attachment meat grinder is a type created by attaching a grinder to the mixer.
 This type of grinder only takes as much as the mixer can take and relies on whatever powers the mixer.

 Each of the listed meat grinders depends on various things to power them.
 While the manual one depends on human power, the electric grinder depends on electricity.
 Also, the buttons and settings which come with each differ, making their methods of operation different.

-- Ensure that parts of the grinder are well coupled and that the grinder is seated comfortably.
-Place it on a flat surface, preferably your balcony, a board, or some other places.
+Ensure that parts of the grinder are well coupled and that the grinder is seated comfortably.
+Place it on a flat surface, preferably on your balcony, a board, or some other place.

 If you know how to use a manual type, then using an electric meat grinder shouldn’t be hard.

 1. Assemble your electric meat grinder

 Assemble your grinder so that all parts are in place.
 If that is your first time assembling one, you should read the manufacturer’s instructions on how to assemble the grinder.

 Do not connect the grinder to an electric source until you have cleaned and washed the grinder.
 Pressing the power-on button, turn on your grinder.
 Prepare a bowl or a plate to collect the grounded meat hygienically.

 3. Get your meat out of the freezer

 Remove your meat from the freezer where you must have left it to freeze a little.
 Then place it into the grinder’s tray.
 If not pulled by the cutting plates, you should use a food pusher and not your hand to push the meat.
 Continue to place in your meat, and push and collect the grounded one till you are through.